The Fujitsu Group Medium/Long-term Environmental VisionFUJITSU Climate and Energy Vision

 Fujitsu has formulated a roadmap to reduce its CO2 emissions to zero by 2050.

-The Fujitsu Group established a scenario for reducing CO2 emissions where it would gradually reduce them to zero in three phases by 2050, with its intention to take the initiative as a global ICT company to strive to create a decarbonized society.
-This scenario has been established with scenarios recommended by the Science Based Targets (SBT) initiative.
-It is also consistent with the 2°C goal*1.
+The Fujitsu Group established a roadmap for reducing CO2 emissions where it would gradually reduce them to zero in three phases by 2050, with its intention to take the initiative as a global ICT company to strive to create a decarbonized society.
+The roadmap has been certified at 1.5 ° C by the Science Based Targets initiative (SBTi) *1 that recommend setting scientifically consistent targets.

 In Phase I (until 2020), from the perspective of usability and economic efficiency of the technology, in Japan, we will horizontally deploy energy conservation technologies that already exist, verify new energy conservation technologies that use AI, etc., and move forward with the use of low-carbon energy.
 Overseas, we will proactively implement renewable energy, focusing on the EU.